SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/components_hierarchy.rst

 Generic(VHDL) / Parameter(Verilog)
 ----------------------------------

-If you want to parameterize your component, you can give parameters to the constructor of the component as follow :
+If you want to parameterize your component, you can give parameters to the constructor of the component as follows:

 .. code-block:: scala